mgerth/adabas-lnk/README.md

-# Adabas TCP
+# Adabas LNK

-Access to an Adabas Database from Node.js using the Adabas TCP connection
+Access to an Adabas Database from Node.js using the Adabas ADALNK connection

 It offers the classical *CRUD* access methods for Adabas